dekoza/mtgpl/M14_Rulebook.rst

         Although a permanent with a regeneration shield can't be destroyed, it can still be put into the graveyard for other reasons.
-        See the glossary entry for :term:`Destroy`.
+        See the glossary entry for :term:`Destroy<destroy gl>`.

-    Reminder text
+    Reminder text gl
         Italic text in parentheses (like this) in the text box that reminds you of a rule or keyword ability.
 Reminder text isn't meant to tell you all the rules for an ability.
 It just reminds you of how the card works.

-    Remove from combat
+    Remove from combat gl
         If an effect removes a creature from combat, it's not attacking or blocking anymore.
 If it blocked a creature before it was removed, the attacking creature stays blocked, so no damage would get